vmaleze/aws-sa-associate/07 - Availability & Monitoring.md

   * Scales automatically
   * Good for spiky, unpredictable workloads
 * RDS
+  * Read replicas
-  * Scales writes with Database sharding.
+  * Scale writes with Database sharding.
-  * SCal vertically by changing the type of the underneath server
+  * Scales vertically by changing the type of the underneath server
 * DynamoDB
   * Autoscaling by default for all tables depending on the capacity unit you specified
   * You can do it on demand.
 (Managed by AWS)